Suicide in Japan: Cultural attitudes towards suicide

 Cultural tolerance of suicide in Japan may also be explained by the concept of amae, or the need to be dependent on and accepted by others.
-For the Japanese, acceptance and conformity are valued above one's individuality.
+Japanese people value acceptance and conformity above individuality.
 As a result of this perspective, one's worth is associated with how one is perceived by others.
 Ultimately, this can lead to fragile self-concept and an increased likelihood of considering dying by suicide when one feels alienated.

 The cultural heritage of suicide as a noble tradition still has some resonance.
 While being investigated for an expenses scandal, Cabinet minister Toshikatsu Matsuoka took his life in 2007.
 The former governor of Tokyo, Shintaro Ishihara, described him as a "true samurai" for preserving his honour.
 Ishihara was also the scriptwriter for the film I Go To Die For You, which glorifies the memory and bravery of the kamikaze pilots in WWII.

-Although Japanese culture historically permitted more tolerant views on the morality and social acceptability of suicide, the rapid growth in suicide rate since the 1990s has increased public concern about suicide.
+Although Japanese culture historically permitted more tolerant views on the morality and social acceptability of suicide, the rapid growth in the suicide rate since the 1990s has increased public concern about suicide.
 In particular, the trend of increased Internet usage among adolescents and young adults as well as the rising popularity of websites related to suicide has raised concerns from the public and the media about how Internet culture may be contributing to higher suicide rates.

-One phenomenon that has been particularly concerning is that of shinjū (suicide pacts) that are formed among individuals, typically strangers, via Internet forums and messageboards.
+One phenomenon that has been particularly concerning is that of shinjū (suicide pacts) that form among individuals, typically strangers, via Internet forums and messageboards.
 These pacts, which are popularly referred to as "Internet group suicide", are formed with the intention of all individuals meeting to die by suicide at the same time, by the same method.